Check engine message on Fiat: what does it mean?

 Be cautious, as some settings (clock, radio, etc.) will also be reset.

-If the issue causing the message is temporary, the warning light may turn off automatically after several trips without any anomalies.
-The ECU will then clear the fault itself after several start-up cycles.
+If the issue causing the message is temporary, the warning light may turn off automatically after several trips without anomalies.
+The ECU then clears the fault itself after several start cycles.

-Allow the vehicle to enter full sleep mode
+Allow the vehicle to fully enter standby mode

 On some recent Fiat models, turning off the ignition, locking the vehicle, and waiting several minutes allows the electronic system to partially reset.
-This may be enough to make the message disappear if the issue is temporary.
+This may be enough to clear the message if the problem is temporary.

 FAQ – Message “Have engine checked” on Fiat